start page Charles V TOUR : Albert, Archbishop of Mayence

 Rev.: : MONEta : NOva : ARGENtea : PRINcipis : ELECToris : BRANDenburgici :

-"Silver money from the prince elector of Brandenburg"
+"Silver money from the electorate of Brandenburg"

 arms split in quarters (Brandenburg, Pomerania, Burgraveship of Nuremberg, Zollern)